 Boosts levels of calming brain chemicals

 L-theanine increases levels of the neurotransmitters serotonin, dopamine, and GABA.
 (8)(13) Neurotransmitters are chemical messengers that transport signals from nerve cells to other cells in the body.
-These neurotransmitters, in particular, play a role in regulating emotions, mood, concentration, alertness, and sleep, as well as appetite, energy, and other cognitive skills.
+These neurotransmitters play a role in regulating appetite, energy, cognitive function, concentration, mood, and sleep.
 (1)(9)(11)